I’m glad you’re here.

-I’ve worked in the field of health and fitness for almost twenty years but I actually got my start when I was a kid.
-My big sister was a health nut and she helped me make the connection between food and well-being.
+I’ve worked in the field of health and fitness for over twenty years but I actually got my start when I was a teenager.
+My big sister was a health nut and she showed me the connection between food and well-being.
 She prompted me to overhaul my diet of egg sandwiches and diet soda and the result was transformational.
 I learned a very simple equation and its inverse: eat well = feel good.
 Eat poorly = feel badly.
+Or more bluntly; garbage in = garbage out.
+Time tested; decades later the premise holds.

-I was given a gym membership as a gift, and the timing was perfect.
-I was struggling through a tremendously difficult time in my life and I discovered exercise was the medicine I needed to help me recover.
+In my 40s I was given a gym membership as a gift, and the timing was perfect.
+I was struggling through a tremendously difficult time in my life, and I discovered exercise was the medicine I needed to help me recover.
 Once again a big light came on: the more I moved, the better I felt.
-I understand now how essential movement is to life and vitality.
-In a life increasingly committed to ease and convenience, lack of movement is the source of many of our chronic aches and pains.
-Movement is medicine.

 I’ve experienced some significant challenges in my life.
-Along the way I have learned that what you believe, how you think, how you move and what you eat all directly affect the quality of our daily life on so many levels, as well as the longer-term aspects of our health.
+Along the way I’ve learned that what you believe, how you think, how you move and what you eat all directly affect the quality of our daily life on so many levels, as well as our longer-term health outcomes.
 We have incredible control over the experience of our life.

 Be curious.
 Challenge your assumptions.
 Move your body often.
 Eat nourishing food.
 Get out in nature.
 Practice kindness, compassion, and gratitude.